 Mapping the entire customer journey requires your team to outline the touchpoints beyond the initial membership purchase, which enables you to score members on their likelihood of renewing and analyze opportunities to retain members that have a high risk of churning.
 Ultimately, understanding where and how you are failing to engage your current members empowers you to optimize your activities and increase revenue.

-For example, we have seen that museums with strong membership growth focused on converting single ticket buyers to members but tended to neglected activities that engaged existing members.
+For example, we have seen that museums with strong membership growth focused on converting single ticket buyers to members but tended to neglect activities that engaged existing members.
 Mapping the customer journey helped these organizations identify actions that prompted members to visit the museum, which drove renewal rates up and lead to significant revenue growth.

 Automate the right interventions with an understanding of the optimal customer journey